Last Updated On June 25th, 2020

 Simple and discreet, the Nextbase 312GW dash cam connects to your phone via Wi-Fi so you can directly upload all of your information to the cloud and save crucial data.
 What’s more, there’s GPS available to track every detail of your journey.

 For people who have trouble setting up new technology, the Nextbase 312GW may be the best dash cam as it comes with a simple magnetic click-and-go mounting system.
 You can get your whole system set up and ready to go in seconds.
 What’s more, the handy kit comes with everything you need, such as a window screen mount, cigarette lighter charger, free case and hardwire kit.
-There is even an SD card (32gb).
+There is even a 32GB SD card.

 One niggle is that the mount of this Nextbase dash cam can be a little fiddly, the suction cup doesn’t always stick well on colder mornings, and it can take a while to fit the system into the mount itself.
 If you don’t mind spending a little extra time getting your system set up, you shouldn’t have too many problems.

 Need a dash cam that can capture what’s going on inside and outside of your vehicle at the same time?
 No problem.
 The Vantrue N2 Pro with front and rear cameras is just the device for you.
 This pro dual dash cam gives you all the information you need to file an indisputable insurance claim.
 It’s also an excellent dash cam for Uber drivers, taxi cabs and other company cars.